 To maintain the highest quality of service for customers, maintenance and improvement projects are periodically required.
-Customers may notice the District’s red trucks and other equipment parked near homes or businesses while District employees are replacing or repairing pipelines or performing needed upgrades for the various District and Authority facilities.
-All of these efforts are part of our ongoing commitment to provide efficient, effective, and reliable water and wastewater utility services in a manner that respects the natural environment.
+Customers may notice the District’s red trucks and other equipment while employees are replacing or repairing pipelines or performing needed upgrades for the various facilities.
+These efforts are part of our ongoing commitment to provide efficient, effective, and reliable water and wastewater utility services in a manner that respects the natural environment.

 Scheduled or unscheduled interruptions in service may occur during construction.
 Affected customers will be notified at least 48 hours in advance of scheduled service interruptions by various means, including telephone calls, door-to-door notification, door hangers, or fliers.
 Unscheduled service interruptions may be communicated to customers via phone calls or door-to-door notification.
 If an unscheduled interruption does occur, District employees and contractors are working diligently to restore service as quickly as possible.